pulp/plugin_template/README.md

                         The Travis key id that should be used to decode the `.travis/pulp-infra.enc` file.

+  pulp_settings         A dictionary of settings that the plugin tests require to be set.

 ```

 # Bootstrap a new Pulp plugin